 little over $10.

 "We were prepared for a hard trip, and we got one.
-Several times we narrowly escaped being tumbled out.
-We shot the worst kind of rapids in the river and didn't know where they were taking us; the sandstorm almost swamped us" Camp on Saturday was made just below Decatur, Nebraska, near ruins of a Jesuit mission built in 1839 by Father Hamilton.
+Several times, we narrowly escaped being tumbled out.
+We shot the worst kind of rapids in the river and didn't know where they were taking us; the sandstorm almost swamped us."
+Camp on Saturday was made just below Decatur, Nebraska, near ruins of a Jesuit mission built in 1839 by Father Hamilton.
 The mission is located on a very high hill and when first built could be seen for ten miles up or down the river.
 The article is very detailed of this trip that took place over 100 years ago and before the river was channelized.
 The talk of rapids and various channels provided a harrowing trip.

 Historic timeline: The same month of their trip the Worlds largest commercial office building opened in St. Louis.
 President Woodrow Wilson sets off the explosion of the Gambian Dyke ending the construction of the Panama Canal.
 That same year, R.J.
 Reynolds introduces the first pack of cigarettes.